jonashao/hexo-theme-pteris/README.md

 # stylesheets loaded in the <head>
 stylesheets:
-- /css/pteris.css
+# - /css/your.css.file.css

 # scripts loaded in the end of the body
 scripts:
-- /js/pteris.js
+# - /js/your.js.file.js

 # helping search engine to better understand your site.
-keywords: pteris
+keywords: pteris, hexo

 # the large image in the front of index page.
 headerImageUrl: